watusi/jquery-mobile-iscrollview/README.md

 ####iscroll_onpullupreset

-This event is triggered when the user has aborted a pull-up sequence by scrolling back down, or after completion of the pull-up action and `refresh()`.
+This event is triggered when the user has aborted a pull-up gesture by scrolling back down, or after completion of the pull-up action and `refresh()`.
 You can use this event for complex customization of pull-up feedback to the user.
 The UI should indicate that the user may initiate a pull-up sequence.

 ####iscroll_onpulluppulled

-This event is triggered when the user has completed the first half of a pull-up sequence. i.e. they have pulled-up, but not yet released.
+This event is triggered when the user has completed the first half of a pull-up gesture. i.e. they have pulled-up, but not yet released.
 You can use this event for complex customization of pull-up feedback to the user.
 The UI should indicate that the user may complete a pull-up sequence by releasing.